pipedocs/pipedocs.github.io/content/config/tutorial.md

 ```
 id0,antsct,fmriprep
-sub-001,xcp_output/sub-001/struc,fmriprep/sub-001/func/sub-001_task-rest_space-T1w
+sub-1,xcp_output/sub-1/struc,fmriprep/sub-1/func/sub-1_task-rest_space-T1w
 ```

 The cohort file is formatted as a `.csv` with 3 variables and 1 observation (subject).
 The first line of the cohort file is a header that defines each of the variables.
 Subject identifiers are placed in columns starting with `id` and ending with a non-negative integer.
-For instance, the first identifier (`id0`) of the first subject is `sub-001`.
+For instance, the first identifier (`id0`) of the first subject is `sub-1`.
 There could be a second identifier (`id1`) such as `ses-01` if needed.

-The inputs for each subject are defined in the remaining columns, here `antsct` and `fmriprep`. `antsct` defines the path to the output files of the subject's processed ANTs Cortical Thickness pipeline (which has already been run as part of the [anatomical stream](%%BASEURL/config/streams/anat) in step 1). `fmriprep` defines the prefix to the main image that this pipeline will analyse.
+The inputs for each subject are defined in the remaining columns, here `antsct` and `fmriprep`. `antsct` defines the path to the output files of the subject's processed ANTs Cortical Thickness pipeline (which has already been run as part of the [anatomical stream](%%BASEURL/config/streams/anat) in step 1). `fmriprep` defines the prefix to the main image that this pipeline will analyze.
 Since this is the cohort for a functional connectivity stream, the main image will be a functional image (in this case, resting state).

 If we look at our call to `xcpEngine`, we can see that we passed it the argument `-r ${DATADIR}`.
 This argument instructs `xcpEngine` to search within `${DATADIR}` for cohort paths.
 This is very useful when using Singularity of Docker, as you can specify the relative bind path as your root while keeping the paths in your cohort file relative to your system's root.

 Now, let's suppose that we have already processed this subject through the pipeline system, and we acquire data for a new, 2nd subject.
-Let's say this new subject has identifier `sub-002`.
+Let's say this new subject has identifier `sub-2`.
 To process this new subject, DO NOT CREATE A NEW COHORT FILE.
 Instead, edit your existing cohort file and add the new subject as a new line at the end of the file.
-For our example subject, the corresponding line in the cohort file might be something like `sub-002,xcp_output/sub-002/struc,fmriprep/sub-002/func/sub-002_task-rest_space-T1w
+For our example subject, the corresponding line in the cohort file might be something like `sub-2,xcp_output/sub-2/struc,fmriprep/sub-2/func/sub-2_task-rest_space-T1w
 `.
 Why edit the existing cohort file instead of creating a new one?

 * The pipeline will automatically detect that it has already run for the other subject, so it will not waste computational resources on them.